cilium/tetragon/docs/content/en/docs/getting-started/network.md

 ---
 title: "Network Monitoring"
-weight: 2
+weight: 5
-description: "Network Access Traces with Tetragon"
+description: "Network access traces with Tetragon"
 ---

 This adds a network policy on top of execution and file tracing already deployed in the quick start.
 In this case we monitor all network traffic outside the Kubernetes pod CIDR and service CIDR.

-# Kubernetes Cluster Network Access Monitoring
+## Kubernetes Cluster Network Access Monitoring

 First we must find the pod CIDR and service CIDR in use.
 The pod IP CIDR can be found relatively easily in many cases.